 Donan House is the nearest Bed & Breakfast, where you can enjoy your breakfast with magnificent views of Loch Duich, and you could also spot porpoises and seals.

 The name Eilean Donan, or Island of Donan, is thought to be called after the 6th century Irish Saint, Bishop Donan who came to Scotland around 580 AD.

 At that time the castle offered the perfect defensive position.
 It’s said to have its own ghosts, but that has not deterred a few celebrities from having their wedding there.
 Quite rightly, Eilean Donan is often described as the most beautiful castle in Scotland.

 Find A Hotel In Scotland.
 Different providers, different prices, and user reviews.
-Save time and money, search them here for the best deal.
+Save time and money, search hotels here for the best deals.